Thousands of Romanians protest diluted graft law for 4th day

 Earlier, Justice Minister Florin Iordache said he stood by the law, defying strong criticism from home and abroad and days of massive protests.

 The ruling center-left Social Democratic Party has defended the decree, which has sparked some of the biggest protests since the 1989 fall of communism.
-Its leader, Liviu Dragnea, who has been blocked from becoming prime minister due to a vote-rigging conviction, is among those expected to benefit from the decree.
+Its leader, Liviu Dragnea, who has been blocked from becoming prime minister because of a vote-rigging conviction, is among those expected to benefit from the decree.

 Romania’s Constitutional Court will rule on the legality of the law on Tuesday, the last legal resort to stop it.